Passes & Parks Eastern cape 2020

 Finally on to the Mountain zebra park for our last night…..special.

 We all make our way to the starting point of our journey, Sutherland.
 It is a good time for star gazing as it should be dark moon.
 Clouds permitting we will enjoy a stars night in Sutherland.

 After breakfast we head south.
-We drive through the gorgeous Karoo.
+We drive through the gorgeous Karoo on route 62.
+Montaque, Barrydale.
 Maybe a good time to tell you about Lake Karoo.
-We drive through Laingsburg, Oudshoorn and George.
+We sleep in the Klein Karoo.

-After shopping and breakfast, we start our backroad journey, including the seven passes, and make our way through to Knysna.
+After breakfast we head down to George.
+Here we start our backroad journey, including the seven passes, and make our way through to Knysna.
 Restaurants in town if you feel like a bit of “glamping”.
 Maybe an oyster or two…or three.